Investing & Passive Income9 min read

 • BND (Bonds)

-You can buy a fractional share of any of these with your $100.
+A fractional share of any of these fits inside your $100.

 Step 3: Decide on Your Strategy

-You don’t need to become a Wall Street expert.
-Choose one of these simple strategies:
+You don't need a Wall Street playbook.
+Pick one of these and move on:

-Invest your $100 in a diversified ETF like VTI and add more over time.
+Put the whole $100 in a diversified ETF like VTI and keep adding over time.
+This is what I'd do.

 Split your $100 into:

-Let a service like Betterment or SoFi Invest build and manage a portfolio for you.
-They use your risk profile to automate everything.
+A service like Betterment or SoFi Invest will build and manage a portfolio based on your risk profile.
+You do nothing after setup.

 What to Avoid When Starting Small